 What Is Fibromyalgia?

 Fibromyalgia is a condition that affects your bones and muscles.
 If you suffer from fibromyalgia, you will experience widespread pain all over your body.
 You may also have problems sleeping while still feeling tired all the time.
 The condition will make you more sensitive to pain.
 Other symptoms may include: depression and anxiety, problems with memory and concentration, as well as tingling or numbness of hands and feet pain in your face or jaw and digestive problems.
 Fibromyalgia affects about 4 million adults in the US which is about 2% of the adult population, according to the Centers for Disease Control and Prevention (CDC).
-The CDC says that the cause for Fibromyalgia is not known.
+The cause for Fibromyalgia is not known.
 Doctors usually diagnose Fibromyalgia using your history, physical examination, X-rays, and blood work.

 What You Can Do